LogoASeguir/fakr-cli-framework/README.md

 - **Tracks design sessions** with an LLM across multiple conversations
 - **Automatically extracts skills** (code patterns) and **reasoning patterns** (thinking styles)
 - **Builds a growing memory layer** that improves over time
-- **Runs entirely locally** with AnythingLLM (multi-agent in the future with Ollama integration)
+- **Runs entirely locally** with AnythingLLM (Ollama Mutli-agent WIP for faster training)

-Think of it as **session memory for AI pair programming** — instead of starting from scratch every time, FAKR remembers what worked before.
+Think of it as **session memory for AI pair programming** — instead of starting from scratch every time, FAKR remembers what worked before and starts from there.

 # Installation